 After you’ve completed your CBT, you can ride a moped or a motorcycle up to 50cc if aged 16 or up to 125cc if aged 17+.
 That’s your limit until you undertake further training.
 But fear not, there are many motorcycles available to choose from.

-Even if you aren’t limited to a 50cc engine, there still remain various pro’s and cons to 50cc motorcycles against 125cc motorcycles.
+Even if you aren’t limited to a 50cc engine, there remain various pros and cons to 50cc motorcycles against 125cc motorcycles.

 Let’s have a look at these now.

 - Fuel economy.
 125cc engines will give you great fuel economy, but 50cc engines are phenomenal.
-You are likely to forget the last time you had to fill the tank on a 50cc motorcycle, they will happily give you weeks of road time on a single tank – scooter fuel economy.
+You will likely forget the last time you had to fill the tank on a 50cc motorcycle; they will happily give you weeks of road time on a single tank – scooter fuel economy.

 - Insurance costs.
 A smaller engine is likely to bring your insurance premiums down massively.
 For somebody new to motorcycling, this is great news.
 Get yourself on to some price comparison websites.
 Try the differences between 50cc and 125cc motorcycles.
-The savings will vary hugely depending on where in the country you live, so this one is really about getting stuck into some research of your own.
+The savings will vary hugely depending on where in the country you live.

 - Upfront costs.
 You will be hard pushed to find an expensive 50cc motorcycle.
 As for 125cc motorcycles, it is undoubtedly a bigger market, and with the increased choice comes an increased price range.
 You can spend as much or as little as you want on a 125cc.

 - Speed, or lack of it.
-A smaller engine of course means less power.
-Which means that with a 50cc, you’re going to get nowhere fast.
-If the majority of your riding will be inner city, just nipping to the shops this may not be a huge problem for you.
+A smaller engine, of course, means less power, which means that with a 50cc, you’re going to get nowhere fast.
+If most of your riding will be inner city, just nipping to the shops, this may not be a huge problem for you.